sumaiyaafridi/KiboSam/README.md

  Users           | Tweets

  Time4fisticuffs | Trump never once claimed covid was a hoax.
-We all claim that this effort
+We all claim that this effort to

- hr bartender    | How covid Will Change Work in General (and recruiting, specifically)
+ hr bartender    | How covid Will Change Work in General and recruiting, specifically

 # Testing
 Create a tweet which consists of set of characters we have removed and pass to the ``covid_tweets.py`` to check the results.